Climate change and indigenous peoples: Asia

+Many indigenous communities in China also face challenges posed by climate change, though many adapt through traditional knowledge and farming methods.
+These communities, with knowledge already suited to various locations all with drastically different climates, may be more well suited to adapting to the changes inflicted by the climate crisis, though their methods and data face little recognition from western scientists.

+Various indigenous communities in India combat climate instability by using their familiarity of the environment with traditional knowledge, local experience, and memories passed down through generations.
+The Lepcha community in India rely on traditional agroforestry systems to control temperature and microclimate during the summer season as well as the use of mulch to conserve soil moisture and manage soil temperature.
+This aids in combatting dry conditions and fluctuating climate extremes.
+Additionally, in India the community of Lachenpas and Dokpas use an intricate system of forecasting seasons derived from the phenological stages of local species.
+For example, bird migration is used to detect the beginning and end of monsoon season and altered rainfall patterns.
+These predictors are vital for their survival and decreasing the impact of climate change.

 In southern Iraq, indigenous farmers still follow the steps of the Sumerians, agriculture pioneers since 6000 B.C.
 But recently, global warming affected crop cycle due to longer hotter summers.
 For example, August is the month of reducing grapes and producing grapes.
 But recently fruits are not appearing in their usual times.
 Also due to higher temperatures in September, farmers won't be able to move their buffalos from the water to avoid overheating them.

 Older indigenous farmers who are using traditional farming methods may be confused by the changing climate and be unsure what and when to grow crops.